nicholasthorn/LearnRussian/README.md

 * ~~Maintain capitalization after translation.~~

 * Some way of automatically extending the available dictionary - perhaps allowing the user to do so.
+Blacklisting/removing words also requested.

 * ~~Show the gender of words in the Reference dictionary.
 This information already exists in dictionary.txt.~~